angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 A lack of a plan will lose you games you could otherwise win.
 I think this concept applies to most every deck, but it's particularly important in proactive combo decks that require careful resource management.
-Look at your opening hand, determine whether you think you'll be winning with Dd, Natural Storm, EtW, spend your resources in the way that best facilitates the plan.
+Look at your opening hand, determine whether you think you'll be winning with Dd, Natural _Storm_, EtW, spend your resources in the way that best facilitates the plan.
 It's ok if sometimes the plan is _gather info and resources_, but if you can't quickly devise a more concrete plan you put yourself at a disadvantage.